 We are a diverse group of women with diverse views, as outlined in our first blog post.
 Gun control is no exception.
 Our experience and perspectives range from desiring a complete ban on all weapons to having served in the armed forces and enjoying visits to the firing range.
 However, we encourage evidence based-parenting, seek to educate our followers on the recommendations of experts, and seek policies that are aligned with the scientific consensus.
-Given the many different aspects to gun control and gun-related violence, this post will not be our last one on the topic.
-In this post, we will review the recommendations from medical institutions on gun ownership and gun safety, the risks of gun ownership, and stress that the proper storage of guns and ammunition are critical to reducing gun-related injuries.
+In this post, we review the recommendations from medical institutions on gun ownership and gun safety, the risks of gun ownership, and stress that the proper storage of guns and ammunition are critical to reducing gun-related injuries.

 How prevalent are gun related injuries and deaths among children?